opdev/l5-operator-demo/docs/markdown/level2.md

 ![Incompatible Changes](images/incompatible_upgrade.png)

 <aside class="notes">
-  A bit more sophistication is needed to handle this kind of a scenario.
+  A short disruption may be experienced as the new version makes some database changes that are incompatible with the old version.
+A bit more sophistication is needed to avoid this kind of a scenario.
 So at the level 2 capability level upgrades will be seamless as long as there are no breaking database changes
 </aside>